Guirie92/get_next_line/README.md

 - File descriptors and the `read()` system call.
 - Dynamic memory management and string manipulation in C.

-This implementation fully adheres to the 42 subject requirements, including support for multiple file descriptors and variable buffer sizes.

 ## Methodology and Optimization

 Typical `get_next_line()` implementations dynamically allocate and reallocate heap memory frequently.